Dominexis/Project-Run-2/README.md

 Use `/trigger plot` to teleport between the lobby minimap and the plots.

 Use `/trigger relative` to get your relative coordinates to the plot's origin.

+# Moving plots between zones
+On the server, everyone is building in the temp build zone (65536 blocks to the east of 0,0).
+Once the plots are done, they will be moved to the main build zone at 0,0.
+The functions `/function pr:plot/move/to_main` and `/function pr:plot/move/to_temp` can be used to move plots between the zones.

+When you are testing your plot's data pack in singleplayer, you can bring your plot into its natural position via a world download which you can request, then you can run one of these functions to bring your plot into its intended position.
+Running the function will cause a lagspike of about 5-10 seconds, and is irreversible without a backup of the world, so use with caution!

+Do not, I repeat, DO NOT run these functions on the server.
+Moving plots will be handled by the project leads.